-Forest games for young and old: You have to know these 9 great forest games!
+Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

-Forest games for young and old: You have to know these 9 great forest games!
+Forest games for young and old: you need to know these 9 great forest games!

-When it gets really warm outside in the summer months, normal playgrounds and sports fields often don't offer too much shade.
-Nevertheless, children want to be kept busy when the holidays start.
-What at first seems like a challenge can become an interesting leisure activity that not only the little ones enjoy.
+When it gets really warm outside in the summer months, normal playgrounds and sports fields often don't offer much shade.
+Nevertheless, children want to be kept busy when the vacations start.
+What initially looks like a challenge can turn into an interesting leisure activity that not only the little ones will enjoy.

 The forest not only offers a pleasantly cool environment, subdued light and soothing silence, but also appeals to all the senses with its scents, textures and sounds.
 For young and old, forest games are more than just a pastime.
 They are a way out of often highly artificial everyday routines and lead us back to nature.
 We would therefore like to present some of the most beautiful forest games for children here.